TheThingsNetwork/docs/_archives/refactor/node-red/_setup.md

 # Setup
-To get started we need to install Node-RED and add the TTN node, both via [NPM](https://www.npmjs.com/).
+To get started you need to install Node-RED and add the TTN node, both via [NPM](https://www.npmjs.com/).

 ## Node-RED